 contract to reach that office.

-the appropriate fee payment deadline.
-For specific fee payment requirements, fee information,
+- For specific fee payment requirements, fee information, deadlines, and penalties,

 - If you have financial aid, you need to notify the Financial Aid Office because the